 To make Khemere, boil about 2 liters of water with 1 kilogram of brown sugar, 50 grams ginger powder, 12 grams tartaric acid, and 12 grams cream of tartar for about 30 minutes in an uncovered pot.
 Dilute with about 8 liters of cold water, leave overnight, and serve chilled.
 Some people add pineapple pieces or store-bought fruit concentrates.
 This drink is served at family gatherings and special events.
 It is also locally produced commercially.

 20. Joala ba Sesotho (Traditional Sesotho Beer)

-Add a traditional liquid starter called tomoso and cover the container.
+Add a traditional liquid starter called Tomoso and cover the container.
 Leave the mixture to ferment overnight or longer.
-Boil it again for a few hours and let cool to just warm.
-Add malt and tomoso to the mixture, and let it ferment further until you see some bubbles.
+Boil it again for a few hours and let it cool to just warm.
+Add malt and Tomoso to the mixture, and let it ferment further until you see some bubbles.
 After it is filtered to remove coarse particles, your beer is ready.